Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - [SAVE]
   Click this button to save the new view.
 The *Create view* window is closed.
 The view is saved and displayed in the *View* drop-down list.

-> [Info] This window can also be accessed from the following tabs in the user interface:
+This window can also be accessed from the following tabs in the user interface:
 - [OVERVIEW (Processes)](./03a_Processes.md#create-view)
 - [OVERVIEW (Process actions)](./04a_ProcessActions.md#create-view)
 - [OVERVIEW (Logs)](./06a_Logs.md#create-view)